scheleaap/dev-notes/git.md

-`git checkout 'git rev-list -n 1 --before="2009-07-27 13:37" master'` | Check out by date `git remote prune origin` | Remove local branches that do not exist in origin `git config user.name "scheleaap" && git config user.email "git@wout.maaskant.info"` | Set user & email `git merge --strategy ours` | Merge resolving any conflicts with 'our' version
+`git checkout 'git rev-list -n 1 --before="2009-07-27 13:37" master'` | Check out by date `git remote prune origin` | Remove local branches that do not exist in origin `git config user.name "scheleaap" && git config user.email "git@wout.maaskant.info"` | Set user & email `git merge <branch> --strategy ours` | Merge a branch into the current branch, but completely ignore all of its changes `git merge <branch> --strategy recursive -X ours` | Merge a branch into the current branch and resolve merge conflicts with our side

 ## Cherry pick all commits from a branch